dlurton/anode/src/front/README.md

-# LWNN Front-End
+# Anode Front-End

-This contains LWNN's parser, AST, type system, symbol table, and all standard AST visitors, not including IR generation.
+This contains Anode's parser, AST, type system, symbol table, and all standard AST visitors, not including IR generation.